Pine Gap

-Pine Gap is a satellite surveillance base and Australian Earth station approximately 18 km south-west of the town of Alice Springs, Northern Territory in the center of Australia.
+Pine Gap is a joint Australian–United States satellite communications and signals intelligence surveillance base and Australian Earth station approximately 18 km south-west of the town of Alice Springs.
 It is jointly operated by Australia and the United States, and since 1988 it has been officially called the Joint Defence Facility Pine Gap (JDFPG); previously, it was known as Joint Defence Space Research Facility.
+It plays a crucial role in supporting the intelligence activities and military operations of the US around the world.
+The base's role has caused much controversy in Australia, leading to various protests.

-The station is partly run by the US Central Intelligence Agency (CIA), US National Security Agency (NSA), and US National Reconnaissance Office (NRO) and is a key contributor to the NSA's global interception/surveillance effort, which included the ECHELON program.
-The classified NRO name of the Pine Gap base is Australian Mission Ground Station (AMGS), while the unclassified cover term for the NSA function of the facility is RAINFALL.
+The station is jointly run by the Australian Defence Force (Australian Signals Directorate), the US Central Intelligence Agency (CIA), US National Security Agency (NSA), and US National Reconnaissance Office (NRO) and is a key contributor to the NSA's global interception/surveillance effort, which included the ECHELON program.
+The classified NRO name for the Pine Gap base is Australian Mission Ground Station (AMGS), while the unclassified cover term for the NSA function of the facility is RAINFALL.

-The base
+Base

-The facilities at the base consist of a massive computer complex with 38 radomes protecting radio dishes and has over 800 employees.
-NSA employee David Rosenberg indicated that the chief of the facility was a senior CIA officer at the time of his service there.
+The facilities at the base consist of a massive computer complex with 38 radomes protecting radio dishes and operates with over 800 employees.
+Former NSA employee David Rosenberg indicated that the chief of the facility was a senior CIA officer at the time of his service there.

+Australian personnel stationed at the installation have access to the entire facility (depending on role and clearance).
+However, all Australian personnel are prohibited from entering the NSA's cryptology room.
+Similarly, all US Personnel are prohibited from the Australian Signals Directorate's cryptology room.

-The location is strategically significant because it controls United States spy satellites as they pass over one-third of the globe, including China, the Asian parts of Russia, and the Middle East.
-Central Australia was chosen because it was too remote for spy ships passing in international waters to intercept the signal.
+The location is strategically significant because it controls United States spy satellites as they pass over one-third of the globe, including China, North Korea, the Asian parts of Russia, and the Middle East.
+Central Australia was chosen because it was too remote for spy ships passing in international waters to intercept its signals.
 The facility has become a key part of the local economy.